 Things changed around milking time.
 Suddenly, a German military vehicle arrived.
 Soldiers sprang out and started pounding on doors.
 Whoever answers is arrested.
 Adrianus Plaizier and his son Floor are detained.
-Jo Kruithof, in the process of repairing a milk block, hears pounding on the back door of his boss Plaizier's farm.
+Jo Kruithof, my father, in the process of repairing a milk block, hears pounding on the back door of his boss Plaizier's farm.
 He opened the door and immediately feels a bayonet thrust against his stomach.
-Pleun Leenheer jr., also there, vividly remembers a gun being shoved in his back in order to remove his hand from his pocket.
+Pleun Leenheer jr., also there, vividly remembers a gun being shoved in his back and ordered to remove his hand from his pocket.
 With a number of other Heerjansdammers, they were driven to their place of reckoning.
 They were dropped off at the house of Jan Prooi on the Buitendijk.
 German gunners stood on both sides.
 No matter how vehemently Janus Plaizier protests that the timing was inconsiderate (he has the milking chore to attend to), it is in vain.
-Burgemeester Beelaerts van Blokland arrived on the scene, stating these innocent Heerjansdammers can in no way be held accountable for the deed.
+At a crucial time, Burgemeester Beelaerts van Blokland arrived on the scene, stating these innocent Heerjansdammers can in no way be held accountable for the deed.
 It was done by the military.
 Also (Reverend) Ds.
-Kampherbeek, in his characteristic long black coat and Garibaldihat, nervously paces back and forth, trying to intervene.
+Kampherbeek, in his characteristic long black coat and Garibaldi-hat, nervously paces back and forth, trying to intervene.
 Finally, through the persuasive power of Beelaerts van Blokland, the detainees are released.
-That the Germans would consider such intent was understandable.
+That the Germans would consider such punitive intent was understandable.
 In Zevenbergschenhoek, Germans had been shot at from homes.
 They thought the same had happened here.
-This military action is written about in L. de Jong's "Het Koninkrijk der Nederlanden in de tweede wereldoorlog" part 3.
+This military action is written up in L. de Jong's "Het Koninkrijk der Nederlanden in de tweede wereldoorlog" part 3.
+At the outset of the war, Hans Rauter, Germany's appointed commander-in-chief of Security Services, instigated a system of retaliation for assaults on Nazi officials and their Dutch collaborators: one killed Nazi equaled ten Dutch victims, one killed Dutch collaborator equaled three Dutch victims.
+During 1944 these numbers sharply increased with the rise of resistance violence.
+When Rauter himself was seriously wounded on March 7, 1945, in a resistance attack on his vehicle that killed fellow passengers, he had 117 prisoners taken to the site of the attack and shot, as well as 130 in other locations.
+For this, and many other crimes, he was found guilty by Dutch courts and executed by firing squad on March 24, 1949.